DOES SIZE MATTER? IT DEPENDS ON YOUR PERSPECTIVE

 The results?
 Data professionals and amateurs alike having a choice between potentially linking data together inaccurately or underutilising the raw materials and potentially missing insights, opportunities or risks.
 In our data-driven environment, users seek to ensure that maximum value is achieved.

-ADDRESSABLE is the data-stitching system which connects IDs, both location and description, to give a view of the data and relationships without imposing limit.
+Data Fabric is the data-stitching system which connects IDs, both location and description, to give a view of the data and relationships without imposing limit.
 This is achieved through the proprietary grid of HPIDs and as a by-product results in an ‘enhanced’ address list in the UK market, particularly for commercial real estate internal building objects (floors, units etc.).
-Uniquely, the ADDRESSABLE framework presents location data ‘as is’ without the assumption of a universal identifier, though location keys are included and related in the output, which includes proprietary IDs for buildings and estates.
+Uniquely, the Data Fabric framework presents location data ‘as is’ without the assumption of a universal identifier, though location keys are included and related in the output, which includes proprietary IDs for buildings and estates.
 With this approach, all data is presented via a record level HPID that sits within the grid of positions.

 The result, the highest accuracy and data utilisation rates in market.
 We encourage those with address strings to test our matching capabilities.

 If you would like to analyse and use the data for your own purposes, please download and let us know what you think.
 There are no barriers to usage.
 If you register your details, we will notify you of subsequent releases as they become available.